 Decisions by Directors can have immediate and long-term impacts on the VUL and on ultimate in Metro Vancouver.
-The Board is responsible for the governance of the VULS.
+The Board is responsible for the governance of the VUL.
 This includes setting the future direction of the Society through our Strategic Plan, establishing priorities and policies, and providing oversight to staff.
 Staff are responsible for management and operations.
-See our Executive Model for more detail on who does what.

 Why should I look to join the Board?